civican/legisinfo/44-1/bills/C-13/bill_text.md

     a day that falls during the seasonal recess, as defined in section 2 of the `Federal Courts Rules`; (**jour ouvrable**)

     **communication** means any form of communication, including oral, written, electronic, virtual or other communications; (**communication**)

-    **employee** includes an employee who is an employer representative, a person who performs for an employer activities whose primary purpose is to enable the person to acquire knowledge or experience, a person who has been placed by a help agency, and a contractor whose services are retained; (**employé**)

     **publication** means any form of publication, regardless of the medium, including printed, electronic, virtual or other publications; (**publication**)